The Shipping Law Review: Malta

 Maltese legislation provides for the registration of vessels used for navigation in international waters under the provisions of the Merchant Shipping Act, and the registration of ships under 24 metres in length and employed solely in navigation within the territorial waters of Malta, whether privately or commercially, under the provisions of the Small Ships Regulations.
 Registration of fishing vessels used in the territorial waters of Malta is provided for under the provisions of the Fisheries Conservation and Management Act.
 Commercial yachts (that is, those in commercial use that are more than 15 metres in overall length and do not carry more than 12 passengers) can be registered in Malta subject to the conditions of the Commercial Yacht Code.21 All types of vessels, from pleasure yachts to oil rigs, may be registered, provided that all requirements set out in the applicable legislation are met.
 Maltese law also provides for the registration of vessels under construction.

-As for ownership and eligibility for registration, the Merchant Shipping Act provides that vessels owned by either citizens of Malta or bodies corporate established under the laws of Malta, or European citizens or foreign corporate bodies or entities (international owner) having a Maltese resident agent, are eligible for registration under the Malta flag.
+As for ownership and eligibility for registration, the Merchant Shipping Act provides that vessels owned by either citizens of Malta or bodies corporate established under the laws of Malta, or a citizen of the European Union or of the European Economic Area or of Switzerland or of the United Kingdom not residing in Malta, or foreign corporate bodies or entities (international owner) having a Maltese resident agent, are eligible for registration under the Malta flag.
 An international owner shall be deemed to have submitted to the jurisdiction of the Maltese courts through the resident agent.
 There are no nationality restrictions for masters, officers and crew of Malta-registered vessels and no trading restrictions.
 A vessel is first registered provisionally under the Malta flag for six months, during which time all documentation needs to be finalised.

 Maltese law allows for both bareboat charter registration of foreign ships under the Malta flag (bareboat charter in registration) and for bareboat charter registration of Maltese ships under a foreign flag (bareboat charter-out registration), as long as all the requirements prescribed in the legislation are satisfied and the consent of the registrar is provided.
 Moreover, Malta caters for a certificate of registry to be issued in the name of the charterer or the lessee when a ship registered under the Malta flag is being operated under charter or is leased, and that ship is not bareboat-charter registered in a foreign registry.